The 2012 Georgia Chain Gang: Lee Amlicke, Joe Daniels, Jane Eastham, Frank Fuerst, Tony Myers, David Payne, Jerome Rossetti and Lisa Wilson

 Dave first participated with The Leukemia & Lymphoma Society’s Team In Training in 1999.
 Since then he and his wife have continued to train, coach, and raise money to help The Leukemia & Lymphoma Society defeat blood cancers.
 Although Dave didn’t have a personal connection to blood cancer victims when he started, over the last 10 years he has met many patients, survivors, and families that have been affected by these cancers.
 He truly appreciates the day to day difference that the money raised makes in these peoples life.

-As a crew member for the Georgia Chain Gang in 2010, Dave learned valuable experience that will pay dividends this year as a rider.
-With many years of experience in professional and amateur motorsports and over seven years of experience coaching and training, Dave believes he has the skill set’s required for RAAM and is excited to be a rider with the Georgia Chain Gang this year.
+As a crew member in 2010 and a rider in 2012, Dave learned valuable experience that will pay dividends this year.
+With experience in professional and amateur motorsports as well as experience in coaching and training, Dave believes he has the skill set’s for RAAM and is excited to be a rider with the Georgia Chain Gang again this year.

 Dave, his wife Elaine, and their 2 kids have been in the metro Atlanta area for the last 23 years.
 He studied mechanical engineering at Southern Polytechnic University in Marietta, GA, is a USA Cycling certified level 2 coach, and a Team In Training certified cycle coach.
 He is project manager at Brink’s Engineering in Marietta.
 Follow Dave’s blog as he writes about his training and competing with the Georgia Chain Gang: http://ridemetal.blogspot.com/.